 Yes, individuals who have been diagnosed with Hyperthyroidism can and often will be able to qualify for a traditional term or whole life insurance policy.
-In fact, some folks may even be able to qualify for a Preferred rate!
+In fact, some folks may even be able to qualify for a no exam term life insurance policy at a Preferred rate!

 The problem is…

-That when an individual is either unable or unwilling to properly manage their Hyperthyroidism, it can, over time cause someone to develop some pretty serious complications!
-This is why prior to being approved for a traditional term or whole life insurance one should be prepared to answer quite a few questions about their Hyperthyroidism.
+That when an individual is either unable or unwilling to properly manage their Hyperthyroidism, it can, over time, cause someone to develop some pretty serious complications!
+This is why before being approved for a traditional term or whole life insurance, one should be prepared to answer quite a few questions about their Hyperthyroidism.

 Why do life insurance companies care if I have been diagnosed with Hyperthyroidism or an Overactive Thyroid gland?

-Because suffering from Hyperthyroidism is a condition that is usually easily managed, it’s fair to say that most life insurance companies are less “worried” that someone might have bene diagnosed with Hyperthyroidism and is more “concerned” with how well they are managing their condition.
-This is why, individuals who have their Hyperthyroidism well under control will “potentially” still be considered eligible for a Preferred rate.
+Because suffering from Hyperthyroidism is a condition that is usually easily managed, it’s fair to say that most of the best life insurance companies are less “worried” that someone might have been diagnosed with Hyperthyroidism and is more “concerned” with how well they are managing their condition.
+This is why individuals who have their Hyperthyroidism well under control will “potentially” still be considered eligible for a Preferred rate.